Take a moment and read the following scriptures:

 FOR YOUR THOUGHTS AND PRAYERS FOR OUR PEOPLE:

-- We extend our sympathies to the family of Ted Jones who passed away on March 12th.
-Funeral was held on March 16th at Evermore.
+- We extend our sympathies to the family of Dani Troyer who passed away on Saturday, April 20th in Haiti.
+Funeral arrangements are pending.

 - Rick Franick with health concerns.

 PRAY FOR THE BROADER CHURCH & THE WORLD

 - The extended ministry of our church: Wooster Church Plant; Eric & Briana & Family with Pioneers in SE Asia; Kyle & Dani Troyer family in Haiti; Galen & Bonnie Stutzman with Wycliffe.